jaijuneja/reddit-nlp/README.md

 # Reddit NLP Package [![Build Status](https://travis-ci.org/jaijuneja/reddit-nlp.svg?branch=master)](https://travis-ci.org/jaijuneja/reddit-nlp)

 A lightweight Python module that performs tokenization and processing of text on Reddit.
 It allows you to analyze users, titles, comments and subreddits to understand their vocabulary.
-The module comes packaged with its own inverted index builder for storing vocabularies and word frequencies, such that it can generate large corpora of tf-idf weighted words.
-This means that you don't have to worry about storing and reading word counts if you're running scripts over long periods.
+The module comes packaged with its own inverted index builder for storing vocabularies and word frequencies, such that you can generate and manipulate large corpora of tf-idf weighted words without worrying about implementation.
+This is especially useful if you're running scripts over long periods and wish to save intermediary results.

 ## License